-The main objective is to introduce students to commonly used formal state-based, eventbased, and algebraic techniques to specify and verify software systems.
+The main objective is to introduce students to the application of logical formalisms in software specification and verification.
 The course aims as well to foster understanding of the mathematical foundations of these specification techniques, and the development of the skills needed to set up and manipulate mathematical models for relevant features of software systems.